zhuangli200/Rockstar/README.md

 - MyTools.py, Customized Print tools

 **Prerequisite:**
-To properly run the rockstar.py, one can create an conda environment with the rock.yml configuration file.
+To properly run the rockstar.py, one can create an conda environment with the rock.yml configuration file `conda env create -f ./rock.yml`.
 Alternatively, one can run `conda env create --name=hello python=3.8.8 pandas=1.2.3 numpy=1.19.2`

 **Usage:**
 > To use the hr mode